Hornby, New Zealand: Modern history

 In 1922, the suburb was chosen by Kempthorne Prosser to be the location for a new super-phosphate plant, used to develop fertiliser.
 The plant was the company's first in Christchurch and third overall, developed in response to an 1881 incentive from the New Zealand government to facilitate the construction of a local fertiliser industry.
 This fertiliser plant remains in operation, and is now run by Ravensdown limited, which bought Kempthorne Prosser in 1978.
 The plant was the location of a large fire in 2018, which prompted nearby evacuations in fear of an explosion and caused thick black smoke to be visible across the region.

 Prior to the development of adjacent suburbs such as Wigram, Hornby's isolation from the rest of Christchurch as a result of Wigram Aerodrome and the industrial estates of Sockburn led to it occasionally being considered a town in its own right, however officially it has always been a suburb of Christchurch.
 Hornby is home to a velodrome and a BMX track.
 In the past, it has been the location for "Westside Party in the Park", a free Christmas concert.

 In April 2024, a new community centre and swimming pool facility opened.
 It is called the Matatiki Hornby Centre.

 Demographics

-Hornby comprised four statistical areas in 2018.